Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Geography/East_Moon/Ansur.md

 ``Simplified map of Ansur Isle as of 920 NE``

-**Isle of Ansur** is small island positioned pretty much in between old **Baedoor city** and **New Baedoor**, being also one of the better places to stay during longer journey to any of those places.
+**Isle of Ansur** (bae. *Ans Sur*, "land of hope") is small island positioned pretty much in between old **Baedoor city** and **New Baedoor**, being also one of the better places to stay during longer journey to any of those places.
 Since third decade of New Era, it became known for its wine.

 ### 📜 HISTORY
 Ansur was not colonised before New Era, so during Exodus, when sailors saw the island instead of